abinit/abinit/doc/mkdocs-tutorials/gw2.md

 around -11 eV below the Fermi level.
 Unfortunately, this energy is of the same order of magnitude as the plasmon excitations.
 With a rough evaluation, the classical plasma frequency for a homogeneous electron gas with a density equal to the average valence density of Aluminum is 15.77 eV.
-Hence, using plasmon- pole models may be not really appropriate.
+Hence, using plasmon-pole models may be not really appropriate.

 In what follows, one will compute the GW band structure without a plasmon-pole model, by performing explicitly the numerical frequency convolution.
 In